kkedzierski/dashboard/documentation/docs/index.md

-# Documentation for CGRD dashboard
+# Documentation for Panel dashboard

-Welcome to the documentation page for the cgrd-dashboard portal!
+Welcome to the documentation page for the panel dashboard portal!

 ## Used solutions:
 #### Docker: